chayapatr/noobtoberfest/pull_request_template.md

 Your Email Address: (Optional)

-Note: if your project is not finish yet and don't want our mod to merge it.
-Simply add [WIP] next to pull request name.
-This make us recognize that your work is not done.
+Note: if your project is not finished yet and don't want our mod to merge it.
+Simply add [WIP] next to your pull request name.
+This makes us recognize that your work is not done.